 - 1. Passenger vehicles (i.e., cars) used for driver training must have the student driver/school name sign mounted on the top of the roof of the vehicle.
 Signs on the hood or back of the vehicle will not be considered sufficient to meet the regulatory requirement that they be clearly visible to other drivers. - 2.
-Commercial vehicles (i.e., buses and tractor-trailer) used for driver training must have the student driver/school name sign(s) mounted on the vehicle in such a way it is visible at al times to other drivers in the front of and behind the Driver Training School vehicle.
-This can be a sign on the front of the cab of the vehicle and on the back of the vehicle. - 3.
-As per Section 16 of the Driver Training Regulation (AR 316/2002),
+Commercial vehicles (i.e., buses and tractor-trailer) used for driver training must have the student driver/school name sign(s) mounted on the vehicle in such a way it is visible at all times to other drivers in the front of and behind the Driver Training School vehicle.
+Commercial vehicles (i.e., buses and tractor-trailer) used for driver training must have the student driver/school name sign(s) mounted on the vehicle in such a way it is visible at all times to other driver trailer.
+Training must have the student driver/school name sign(s) mounted on the vehicle in such a way it is visible at all times to other drivers in the front of and behind the Driver Training School vehicle.
+The sign must: